OpenEvalProject/evals/manuscripts/elife-39643/v1/manuscript.md

 ## Results

-## PLCβ loss uncouples the short-term induction of homeostatic plasticity from its long-term maintenance
+### PLCβ loss uncouples the short-term induction of homeostatic plasticity from its long-term maintenance

 Previously, we demonstrated that loss of function of Plc21C, a Drosophila melanogaster PLCβ gene, could dampen or eliminate the long-term maintenance of PHP (Brusich et al., 2015).
 We repeated some of those experiments.
 We used a fruit fly line containing both neuron- and muscle-GAL4 drivers as well as a UAS-GluRIII[RNAi] transgenic construct to provide a chronic homeostatic challenge to reduce quantal size (Brusich et al., 2015).
 Pre-+Post Gal4>>UAS-GluRIII[RNAi] NMJs have decreased quantal size (mEPSP, Figure 1A) and an offsetting, homeostatic increase in quantal content (QC, Figure 1C).
 This increase in release keeps excitatory postsynaptic potentials (EPSPs) at control levels (Figure 1B).
 By contrast, concurrent knockdown of GluRIII and Plc21C gene functions by RNAi (Pre-+Post Gal4>>UAS-GluRIII[RNAi]+Plc21C[RNAi]) leaves this form of homeostatic potentiation only partly intact (Figure 1A–C).
 There is a small QC increase compared to baseline (Figure 1C), but this QC increase is blunted compared to the homeostatic challenge, resulting in evoked potentials that are smaller than controls (Figure 1B and D).
 These data are consistent with the prior results (Brusich et al., 2015) (Supplementary file 1 for summary Figure 1 data) (Figure 1—source data 1 for raw data).

 ![Figure 1.](https://cdn.elifesciences.org/articles/39643/elife-39643-fig1-v1.jpg)

 **Figure 1.:** (A) GluRIII knockdown induces a significant decrease in quantal size for both driver control and Plc21C knockdown genetic backgrounds.
 (B) EPSP amplitudes are maintained with GluRIII knockdown alone but dampened with concurrent GluRIII and Plc21C knockdown.
 (C) There is significant PHP (Presynaptic Homeostatic Potentiation, measured as an increase in quantal content) in response to GluRIII knockdown.
 (D) Representative electrophysiological traces of EPSPs (above) and mEPSPs (below).
 The evoked events show full PHP in the GluRIII RNAi knock down background and partial PHP with concurrent Plc21C knock down.
 (E) 10-min incubation with 20 μM PhTox diminishes quantal size for all conditions.
 (F) EPSP amplitudes after acute PhTox incubation are maintained at or near normal levels.
 (G) The data in (F) are because PHP is rapidly induced in wild-type and Plc21C RNAi NMJs after PhTox incubation.
 (H) Representative electrophysiological traces show fully intact PHP induction.
 (I) With dual PHP maintenance (GluRIII knockdown) and induction (PhTox application), quantal size is further decreased.
 (J) EPSP amplitudes after dual maintenance and induction.
 (K) Quantal is content further increased in by PhTox treatment in GluRIII RNAi synapses compared to untreated synapses; this expression of PHP does not require full PLCβ function.
 (L) Representative electrophysiological traces illustrate that even though PHP maintenance is impaired with PLCβ knockdown, PHP induction is not impaired.
 Violin plots have horizontal lines signifying the 0th, 25th, 50th, 75th, and 100th percentiles of the data distribution; the distribution itself is delineated by the shapes of the plots. *p<0.05, **p<0.01, ***p<0.001 by Student’s T-Test versus non-challenged genetic control or by one-way ANOVA with a Bonferroni post-hoc test in the case of comparing degree of compensation with GluRIII RNAi and Plc21C RNAi + GluRIII RNAi.
 Scale bars for all traces are y = 10 mV (1 mV), x = 20 ms (500 ms) for EPSPs (mEPSPs).
-10.7554/eLife.39643.003Figure 1—source data 1.Figure 1.Values include EPSP amplitude in mV, resting membrane potential (RMP) in mV, mEPSP amplitude in mV, mEPSP frequency (Hz), quantal content, and quantal content corrected for non-linear summation (NLS).

 The GluRIII RNAi knock down manipulation in muscle is a days-long, chronic homeostatic challenge to the maintenance of NMJ function (Brusich et al., 2015).
 We tested if Plc21C gene knock down blocks or impairs the acute induction of PHP.
 For acute induction, we applied 20 μM of the glutamate receptor antagonist Philanthotoxin-433 (PhTox) to both wild-type and to Pre-+Post Gal4>>Plc21C[RNAi] knock down NMJs.
 PhTox application decreased quantal size for both conditions (Figure 1E) (Frank et al., 2006).
 For both conditions, evoked potentials remained largely steady compared to non-PhTox controls (Figure 1F and H) because there was a significant, compensatory increase in quantal content (Figure 1G).
 Thus, partial loss of Plc21C gene function is not a sufficient condition to block the rapid induction of PHP.

-## The induction of PHP is possible, even when PHP maintenance is impaired
+### The induction of PHP is possible, even when PHP maintenance is impaired

 We used Plc21C loss and PhTox to test whether the capacity to maintain PHP for extended developmental time is required for rapid PHP induction.
 The most common modes of assessing PHP at the Drosophila NMJ are a lifelong, genetic GluRIIASP16 null mutation for PHP maintenance (Petersen et al., 1997) and acute PhTox application for PHP induction (Frank et al., 2006).
 For both cases, mEPSP amplitudes are decreased and QC is increased helping to maintain evoked potentials at (or nearly at) normal levels.
 PhTox targets the function of GluRIIA-containing receptors; thus, adding PhTox to a GluRIIASP16 null background does not further decrease quantal size (Frank et al., 2006).
 This fact presents a difficulty in using PhTox and GluRIIASP16 together to test whether additional PHP can be acutely induced in a chronic glutamate receptor loss genetic condition already sustaining PHP.
 We reasoned that by applying PhTox to UAS-GluRIII[RNAi] knock down synapses, we could circumvent this limitation.
 Partial loss of the essential subunit-encoding GluRIII gene leaves some GluRIIA-containing receptors intact (Brusich et al., 2015).
 In turn, those GluRIIA-containing receptors could be subject to the secondary PhTox challenge.